-Feature finding is an important part of carp fishing.
-However, to maximise the impact it will have on your fishing, you need to know what to look for, how to do it, when to do it and also when not to do it.
+Feature finding is a very important part of carp fishing.
+However, to maximise the impact it will have on your fishing you need to know:

 Locating features is much more than just chucking a marker float out into the lake and seeing what’s out in front of you, although of course it is a useful tool.
 We will get on to how to use a marker float in a bit, but first let’s look at features that can be identified above the water level.

 The biggest Feature in any Lake is the Bank

 The lake bank should never be overlooked.
 Fish always patrol the margins as it’s one of the main sources of food and shelter.
 Put on a pair of polaroid glasses and walk a couple of laps of your lake.
 Look under overhanging trees and bushes, look for feeding bubbles, clouded areas of water as well as water movement and displacement.
 A good tip is to throw a few handfuls of bait into some margin areas when you walk the first lap of the lake and look for signs of feeding on these spots when you walk a second lap.
 You would be surprised how many fish can be caught often only inches from the bank.

 Islands are a Natural Patrol Route for Fish